unni-krishnan-95/copy/_posts/2016-12-30-vulnhub-kioptrix3.md

 -1 union select 1,2,3,4,5,6
 ```

-You should see the website return the following:

 <a href="/images/kiop3-6.png"><img src="/images/kiop3-6.png"></a>

-From this we can see that the application has 6 columns (read the link above that I posted on how to find this out), and columns 2 and 3 are vulnerable to SQL Injection.
+From this we can see that the application has 6 columns (read the link above that I posted on how to find the total amount of columns), and that columns 2 and 3 are vulnerable to SQL Injection.

 Our next step would be to find out what Version of SQL is running.
 This will aid us in better formatting our SQL Syntax depending on what SQL Database is being used (NoSQL, MySQL, MSSQL, etc).